PyPSA/pypsa-eur/doc/supply_demand.rst

 In addition to methane from fossil origins, the model also considers biogenic and synthetic sources. `The gas network can either be modelled, or it can be assumed that gas transport is not limited <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L261>`_.
 If gas infrastructure is regionally resolved, fossil gas can enter the system only at existing and planned LNG terminals, pipeline entry-points, and intra- European gas extraction sites, which are retrieved from the SciGRID Gas IGGIELGN dataset and the GEM Wiki.
 Biogas can be upgraded to methane.
-Synthetic methane can be produced by processing hydrogen and captures CO$_2$ in the Sabatier reaction
+Synthetic methane can be produced by processing hydrogen and captures CO $_2$ in the Sabatier reaction

 $$
 CO_2 + 4H_2 → CH_4 + 2H_2O